 The medical curriculum uses Leo as its learning management system.
 Faculty and students should click on the Leo Medical Curriculum Login button on the left by to access Leo.

 Medical education should aspire to serve the common good and to respond to the changing health care needs of individuals and societies.
 Because the SMHS is a community-based medical school, and because of the unique circumstances of our regional location, we place special emphasis on the unique skills needed to provide care for patients and populations in rural and Native American communities across all competencies.
 In the context of achieving and demonstrating these competencies, students should also be able to identify, analyze, and manage health problems effectively, efficiently, professionally, and humanistically.

-Students enrolling at the University of North Dakota School of Medicine & Health Sciences generally earn their M.D. degree after four years of study.
-The first 20 months of study, called Phase 1, take place on the Grand Forks campus and are focused on basic sciences and doctoring skills.
-At the end of Phase 1, students complete Step 1 of the national licensing exam.
+Students enrolling at the University of North Dakota School of Medicine and Health Sciences generally earn their M.D.
+Degree after four years of study.

-Students spend their fourth year--Phase 3--at one of four campuses - Grand Forks, Fargo, Bismarck and Minot.
-An acting internship (AI) is required as well as seven electives.
-By the end of the fourth year, students complete both parts of the Step 2 national licensing exam.
+Students spend Phase 3 at one of four campuses - Grand Forks, Fargo, Bismarck and Minot.
+One acting internship, and seven electives are required during 4th year.
+By the end of Phase 3 (end of the fourth year), students are expected to complete the Patient Safety/Quality Improvement Course and pass the Step 2 national licensing exam.

 Systems are used to describe workflows, responsibilities, and accountability within the medical curriculum.
 The following documents illustrate how components of academic advising, and career advising, assessment, wellness and personal health care, and curriculum management work cooperatively to support student success and program integrity.